Information which May be Collected

 Stephen Madeyski Financial Planning may obtain information, much of which comes directly from you, to provide you with the service you have requested and as we deem appropriate, to determine your eligibility for specific recommendations and services.
 We may collect non-public personal information about you from the following sources:

 - The Confidential Questionnaire that you complete prior to meeting with us.
 This Questionnaire may have additional information added to it by us, gained during client meetings or during other communication with you.
-This Questionnaire contains your name, address, telephone numbers, email addresses, investment objectives, assets, liabilities, employment information and accounts held at other entities.
+This Questionnaire contains your name, email address, investment objectives, assets, liabilities, employment information and accounts held at other entities.

 - Information provided by you, includes statements from banks, brokerage houses, credit card providers, mortgage companies, Social Security Administration and insurance companies.
 This information also includes copies of wills, powers of attorney, living wills, tax returns, pay stubs, loan documents, divorce decrees and trusts supplied by you.